surifirstpin/biplus_documentation/docs/User_Reports.md

 ##  Format

-It enables different type of number format to measure field value.
+At the same time the format section is enabled by allowing different type of number format to measure field value.
 Following are the list of number formats supported by BiPlus ;

 |  Example | Description |
 |  ------ | :------ |